-10.3.3.3.1 Digital Audio Processing for Playback
+11.3.3.3.1 Digital Audio Processing for Playback

 The DAC channel consists of optional filters for de-emphasis and bass, treble, midrange level adjustment, speaker equalization, and 3-D effects processing.
-The de-emphasis function is implemented by a programmable digital filter block with fully programmable coefficients (see page 1, registers 21-26 for left channel, page 1, registers 47-52 for right channel).
+The de-emphasis function is implemented by a programmable digital filter block with fully programmable coefficients (see page 1, registers 21-26 for the left channel and page 1, registers 47-52 for the right channel).
 If de-emphasis is not required in a particular application, this programmable filter block can be used for some other purpose.
 The de-emphasis filter transfer function is given by: